chrisi96fan/ProlificAutomaticStudies/README.md

 Original extension was designed for Chrome only.
 For Chrome users, please refer to the original repository or install the extension from the Chrome Web Store.

+Note: The original developer has released an official version for Firefox, install it from https://addons.mozilla.org/en-US/firefox/addon/prolific-studies-notifier/
 # Prolific Studies Notifier

 Welcome Prolific Studies Notifier! <img src="imgs/logo.png" alt="icon" height="32">